mattermost/docs/source/administration/config-settings.rst

 Enable Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^
 **True:** The indexing of new posts occurs automatically.
-Search queries will use database search until "Enable Bleve for search queries" is enabled.
+Search queries will not use bleve search until "Enable Bleve for search queries" is enabled.

 **False:** The indexing of new posts does not occur automatically.